 Another easy way to show your appreciation is through preferential employee scheduling.
 Some employees may value flexibility.
 Give them the option to trade shifts and update their availabilities with a minimal amount of notice.
 Other employees may prefer stability over flexibility — especially if they have a family.
 For them, publishing their schedules weeks in advance will add a little predictability to their lives and their pay.

 Thanking your employees for specific tasks is another good habit you should start practicing.
 “Don’t just say ‘thanks for all you do.’
 Explain why you’re appreciative.
 This allows for employees to revisit their triumph and makes it clear what types of value-driven behavior fuel recognition,” said Eric Mosley, CEO of Globoforce, in the Huffington Post.
 It’s the most straightforward way to reward good behavior and make sure your employees know exactly how to direct their efforts.
 It demonstrates effective communication, a positive approach to management, and simple good manners.

-Overall, recognizing your employees’ hard work is not just good for morals: it’ been proven to help your business run more smoothly.If you have ever dealt with a high employee turnover rate, then you know what a headache constantly recruiting, onboarding, and training new employees can turn into.
+Overall, recognizing your employees’ hard work is not just good for morals: it’ been proven to help your business run more smoothly.If you have ever dealt with a high employee turnover rate, then you know what a headache constantly hiring, onboarding, and training new employees can turn into.
 As a Globoforce study found, “Employees are more likely to consider leaving a job for a company that recognizes their employees.
 In fact, most of them have done just that.”